-4. Discussion and possible action regarding the FY 2019 - FY 2021 Method of Distribution
+5. Discussion and possible action regarding the FY 2019-FY 2021 Method of Distribution

 Ms. Bonnie Williams advised that the method of distribution needs to be updated every 3 years.
-If any changes need to be made, SEAGO can let the State know to revise it if timely notice is given.
-It is a document that provides background and explains what CDBG is but more importantly, the funding rotation schedule.
-There is also a calendar for progress, suggested preparation, and planning steps when it's a community's turn.
-Ms. Williams explained that the rotation schedule set by the entities in each county; funding is determined by population and poverty statistics.
-She pointed out that SEAGO is the least funded of all the COGs in the state because of the population numbers.
-Last year's funding amounts were used in the document as a guide, but are subject to change.
+If any changes need to be made, SEAGO can let the State know to revise it.
+It is a document that provides background and explains what CDBG is but more importantly, the rotation schedule.
+There is also a calendar for progress, and suggested preparation and planning steps when it's your turn.
 She announced that no changes have been made since the last revision which takes Cochise County to a 6 year rotation.
-This coming year, Duncan, Santa Cruz County, Tombstone & Pima are up for their applications and it will soon be time to start the public hearing process.
+This coming year, Duncan, Santa Cruz County, Tombstone & Pima are scheduled for their applications and it will soon be time to start the public hearing process.
 She stated that SEAGO staff are here to help and will be contacting those communities directly to start working with them on their planning process.
 She then addressed any questions.
+Ms. Williams explained that the rotation schedule set by the entities in each county; funding is determined by population and poverty statistics.
+She pointed out that SEAGO is the least funded of all the COGs in the state because of the population numbers.
+SEAGO takes uses population and poverty formulas to determine the split for counties.
+Many years ago, was decided to give Clifton and Duncan \$100k; where they would normally qualify for only \$50k.
+Last year's funding amounts are in the MOD as a guide and actual funding amounts may vary.
+Chair Doyle called for a motion to approve the proposed Method of Distribution for Fiscal Years 2019-2021 as recommended by staff.

-Mr. Robert Smith thanked SEAGO for changing the schedule which has been a big help to Bisbee.
-Chair Williams called for a motion to approve the proposed Method of Distribution for Fiscal Years 2019-2021 to the Executive Board as recommended by staff.
-Mr. Dustin Welker made a motion to recommend approval of the Method of Distribution as presented.
+Supervisor David Gomez made a motion to approve the proposed Method of Distribution for Fiscal Years 2019 - 2021 as recommended by the Administrative Council.